ogr09/phantomjs_doc_ja/Troubleshooting.md

 phantomjs --remote-debugger-port=9000 test.js
 ```

 After than, open Safari/Chrome and go to the http://ipaddress:9000.
 The browser will show the familiar [Web Inspector interface](http://www.webkit.org/blog/1620/webkit-remote-debugging/) which in this case works on the script being tested.
+To run your script, simply enter the ```__run()``` command in the Web Inspector Console.

 ### Page Error Handler